CurveDocs/curve-docs/docs/fees/FeeDistributor.md

 ### `is_killed`
 !!! description "`FeeDistributor.is_killed() -> bool: view`"

     Getter method to check if the `FeeDistributor` contract is killed.
-When killed, the contract blocks `claim` and `burn` and the entire token balance is transfered to the `emergency_return` address.
+When killed, the contract blocks `claim` and `burn` and the entire token balance is transferred to the `emergency_return` address.

-    Returns: true or flase (`bool`).
+    Returns: true or false (`bool`).

     ??? quote "Source code"